-One by one, Jason hacks and slashes his way through this group of teens, once he gains knowledge that there are people in the area.
-Meanwhile, Jason has built a shrine to his mother, where he has kept her decapitated and surprisingly well-preserved head for the past five years.
-In my mind, he keeps it as a reminder that there's no such thing as a good camp counselor, allowing him to drown, and his mother to be beheaded.
-He now hunts and kills anyone interfering on his territory, much like a wild dog.
-Here's a good opportunity to get my first animalistic comparison out there - Jason, the loyal and obedient guard dog.
-There's a comparison for every horror villain in this series, so stay tuned for more!
+One by one, Jason hacks and slashes his way through this group once he learns that people are in the area.
+Meanwhile, Jason has built a shrine to his mother, where he has kept her decapitated and surprisingly well-preserved head for the past few years.
+I presume it reminds him of what seemingly innocent people did to him and his mother.
+Loyal and obedient to his loving mother, he hunts and kills anyone interfering in his territory, much like a nastily trained guard dog.
+To some degree, I've always found Jason to be a sympathetic character because of all this.
+Regarding horror, I'd probably say he's the ultimate anti-hero.

-This doesn't have the same historical pull that the first 'Friday' had, where it's a big part of the saga's history.
-I see it as more of a "bridge movie" that gets us to 'Part 3' which is far better, if only because they amp up the kills, Jason gets tougher, more accurate, and receives his famous hockey mask.
-Here, he's a bit slow, easily tricked, clumsy, and just non-threatening.
-It's almost as if he was his mother's surviving sidekick.
-So it's not the highest on the recommendation list for this series, but if curiosity gets you there, it's not entirely a waste of time, either.
-It's not without it's fair share of inappropriate laughs at its overall cheesiness.
+This just doesn't have the same historical pull that the first 'Friday' had, where it's a big part of the saga's history.
+I see this as more of a "bridge movie" that gets us to 'Part 3' which is far better, if only because they amp up the kills, Jason gets more challenging, more accurate, and receives his famous hockey mask.
+He's slow, easily tricked, clumsy, and almost non-threatening in this film.
+I can confidently say that every incarnation of Jason after this is much better.
+So, it's not to say that this chapter is just "the worst."
+It's still a fun, classic camp horror flick that many others put way higher on their list than mine.
+And to its credit... where would Jason be now without it?